When caregiving feels heavy and emotions are tangled-

 Let’s Get Started-

-• Clear breakdown of options and priorities
+✓ Clear breakdown of priorities and available options

 Private Consultation

-If you feel ready to take the next step, you are welcome to schedule a private consultation using the link below.
+If you feel ready to take the next step, you are welcome to schedule a private consultation using the link below

 Our one-on-one conversation takes place through a private, secure virtual session.
 A private Zoom link will be sent prior to your appointment.